 A valuation expert may, however, be able to bring financial evidence relevant to addressing this question of which currency most truly expresses the claimant’s loss.
 Examination of a claimant’s financial statements or other accounting information may allow a valuer to test assertions made by the claimant relating, for example, to the currency mix of a claimant’s revenues, costs, assets and liabilities, to a company’s foreign exchange hedging strategy, and other relevant elements.

 Moreover, if a loss relates to a lost stream of cash flows – as in the case of most lost profits assessments, some expropriations, and many cases in which losses are assessed as of a present date rather than as a value of a business or asset at a past date – then the timing of those lost cash flows may be doubly important.
 First, because, as in any assessment of loss, the later in time a loss in a particular currency is felt, the less the value of that loss in that currency at the date of assessment.
-Second, however, because if for award calculation purposes each lost cash flow is translated into a different currency at the date it would have been incurred, then the date of each lost cash flow will determine the exchange rate applicable to it.
+Second, however, because if for award calculation purposes each lost cash flow is translated into the second currency at the date it would have been incurred, then the date of each lost cash flow will determine the exchange rate applicable to it.
 The interaction of the timing of the lost cash flows with movements in the relevant exchange rate may have a major effect on the overall value of the claim.

 Finally, the international law examples cited above focus on methods to insulate claimants against situations in which depreciation in the currency of the respondent state would reduce the value of an award to the (inappropriate) detriment of the claimant.
 However, it can arise that the respondent state’s currency appreciates rather than depreciates after the date of the breach.
 From a valuation expert perspective, the principle of full compensation would insulate claimants from any associated benefit – as in the case of currency depreciation, the loss would be translated into the award currency at the date it was felt.
 To do otherwise would be to give claimants a one-way bet on currency movements subsequent to the date of breach – a one-way bet with a potentially significant financial value, that could, in principle, be quantified using options-pricing techniques.